 Poor Roof Design

 A leading cause of water pooling is the design of your roof.
 All flat roofs should have a slight slope in order to effectively provide drainage to the roofing system.
-The recommended slope for flat roofs is typically around 1/4 inch per foot, allowing water to flow towards the drains.
+The recommended slope for flat roofs is typically around 0.25-0.5 inches per foot, allowing water to flow towards the drains.

 Without this much-needed incline, water has no natural path to exit the roof, leading to pooling in various areas.
 Other design flaws may include inadequate placement of drainage points or insufficient consideration of the roof’s overall layout.
 These issues often stem from initial construction errors or poor planning.